Release date: April 24th, 2017Download

 We have introduced a new feature for the drop-down input widget.
 Now it is possible to set the caption for the blank option in a drop-down list.

-- We fixed the issue where virtual attributes of specializations were not shown in a list view.
+- We fixed an issue where virtual attributes of specializations were not shown in a list view.

 - The XPath constraint window in the Retrieve Objects dialog box in the microflow editor is now displayed correctly on high-resolution displays.
 (Ticket 50171)